Leaf Collection Help

 - Please leave 3" to 4" from the curb for water drainage.

 - Residents should note that schedules are subject to change due to weather conditions, mechanical breakdowns or other factors beyond the City's control.

 What to Do After Leaf Pickup

 The entire city is covered twice in the six-week leaf collection period.
-Every attempt will be made to make a third pickup, however, this is strictly dependent upon the weather.
-After December 15, 2017 leaves will not be picked up either curbside or on your regularly scheduled refuse day.
+Every attempt will be made to make a third pick up, however, this is strictly dependent upon the weather.
+After mid-December leaves will not be picked up either curbside or on your regularly scheduled refuse day.
 Resident need to hold onto their yard waste until the program begins April 1st of each year.